rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

 Kolkata, Delhi, Bombay, Madras and Kanpur.
 I guess the situations in villages would be worse.
 Our political class has failed up miserably.

- However, it has potentials to turn India into the largest non-creator of wealth in the country.
- It is true
-that with large part of population being in thores of abject proverty, then a nation cannot become a viable economy much less a world class economy.
-However, making billionaires flee the country and lose interest in wealth creation would destroy a country's economy and make it go into debt trap.
-The reader may wonder why am I taking a dig on the leftist theory of wealth distribution and how am I going to relate it to coaching business?
-Let me elucidate on it.

 A country cannot operate from vacuum.
 There must be a power structure even in avowedly left centered nation.
 Mao Zedong, Lenin or Stalin, Fidel Catro, and scores of other famous left leaning leaders created dreaded power centers around by a set of oligarch around them.
 The oligarchy system essentially bulied all resistances against them.
 Let us analyze how these power centers were created in the first place.
 Charismatic leaders always create a group of blind followers, like the godmen do.
 But nothing comes for free, the group is adequately nourished and a few who ever aspire to challenge are severely punished.
-The process is simply carrot and stick which enabled the left leaning leaders to create a strong bureaucratic set up in army and governance much like a dictator would do.
+The process is simply "carrot and stick" which enabled the left leaning leaders to create a strong bureaucratic set up in army and governance much like a dictator would do.
 The army is easy to control, but governance requires diabolical skill in  sense quell all opposition no matter how.
 The classical theory quartet "saam (fabrication or flattery), daam (greed), danda (punishment), bhed (divide)" works to build a pliant bureaucratic structure.
 Once you are able to create one there is no stopping.
 That is the success story behind all long serving governments (state or center) in India.

-In an over populated country like India we have everything in short supply.
+In an over populated country like India everything always in short supply.
 From medieval time India's success dependent mostly on service and trade.
 Wealth was concentrated among few rich aristrocrats.
 The system hasn't changed at all.
-Tool creation was not an Indian forte.
+Tool creation was not an Indian forte at anytime.
+It is also the reason why the country came under foreign invaders (mongols, moghuls, turkic, greek and hun) from time to time in the past.
+The invaders had much improved armda.
 Therefore, an average Indian look for getting engaged in some way dispensing service to others.
 An engineer, a doctor, a teacher, a lawyer or a bureaucrat has very little contribution in terms of innovations or discovery of tools.
 Until now the number of patents filed in India did not reach even one lac.
 The top four